Erick2280/cordscrobbler/README.md

 Remember to keep these tokens in a safe place.

-You can also change the bot prefix by replacing `-d2lfm `.
+You can also change the bot prefix by replacing `-cords `.

 Finally, to start the bot, run: